Will-McCarthy/Bookmarque/README.md

 ```

 To test if your MySQL connection is really working, you can go to the /mysqltest route in your web browser.
 This will make a query to the MySQL server for data.
 You can see if it succeeded by checking the terminal running your flask app.

-- instead of exporting a module you are doing so with the entire package folder